bluepeter/alphagroove/docs/enhancement-ideas.md

 This document captures ideas for future enhancements to the AlphaGroove project.

-## Quick-Fall Pattern and Direction Support

-### 1. New Entry Pattern Options for Quick-Fall Pattern

-We have two approaches:

-**Option 1: Create a Unified "Quick-Change" Pattern**

-- Rename "quick-rise" to "quick-change" with a direction parameter
-- Advantages: Unified codebase, single pattern with configurable direction
-- Disadvantages: More complex configuration, might make SQL queries less readable

-**Option 2: Create a Separate "Quick-Fall" Pattern**

-- Keep "quick-rise" as is and add a new "quick-fall" pattern
-- Advantages: Cleaner separation, simpler implementation, more explicit
-- Disadvantages: Duplicated code, separate maintenance paths

-Recommendation: Option 2 initially, with a carefully designed interface that shares code between the implementations where appropriate.
-This provides clearer separation while we work out the details.

 ## Pattern Screening/Filtering

 This concept adds an additional layer of intelligence to the pattern detection process: